PAWNSTACHE/MVC-pattern-Ramirez/README.md

 # MVC-pattern-Ramirez

-To open the code go to MVCPatternActivity then src and you'll see all the codes
+To open the codes go to MVCPatternActivity then src and you'll see all the codes